 - Multiple access points: You will connect with this software from your office, warehouse, and mobile device.
 It needs to be equally accessible from all of these, or you'll be running back and forth between locations to update your purchase orders.

-- Tracking of orders: This one is obvious.
+- Tracking of orders: Order tracking is an obvious must-have feature.
 An inventory manager that can't see what's selling as it moves is of limited value to your Amazon store, let alone to a standalone website or brick-and-mortar store.

 - Smart carrying: If you have stuff in multiple warehouses, which one are you using to fill orders?
 Good software will let you designate a first-choice fulfillment center, with the less efficient choice as a backup.
 It should also permit seamless inventory transfers between locations.